oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud.md

 Then trigger the error from the frontend; the log will now display the corresponding error in real time.

-### Restarting Docker Containers After Controller Reboot
+### Docker containers do not restart themselves after a Controller reboot

 If Docker containers don't auto-restart after a system reboot, run: